-Liesbeth Decrock (Ghent, 1990) holds a master’s degree in composition at the Royal Conservatory of Antwerp where she studied with Wim Henderickx and Luc van Hove.
+Liesbeth Decrock (Ghent, 1990) holds a master’s degree in composition obtained at the Royal Conservatory of Antwerp where she studied with Wim Henderickx and Luc van Hove.
 She participated several times in the SoundMine international composition masterclass organized by vzw Musica in Neerpelt and in the 2020 Young Composers Meeting organized by orkest de ereprijs in Apeldoorn.

 A preference for chamber music and atypical line-ups appears in the compositions ‘De Eekhoorn’ (‘The Squirrel’, 2015) for clarinet, harp and double bass; ‘Ik weet het niet en het kan me werkelijk niets schelen, roepnaam: Iwein’ (‘I don’t know and I truly don’t care, dubbed: Iwein’, 2016) for double bass and triple percussion; and ‘Fruitsla voor het koor’ (‘Fruit salad for the choir’, 2018), for mixed choir, bass guitar, vibraphone and fruit.
-Her selective style is further characterized by groovy rhythms, directness and the urge to please.
+Her selective style is further characterized by directness, vitality and the urge to please.

 In 2019, Klarafestival selects her as composer for MusMA, a cooperation between several European music festivals and radio broadcasters.
 Commissioned for this, she writes ‘I Am’, a work about identity for vocal quartet and actress.
 The composition is performed by singers of the Swedish Radio Choir and actress Stina Ekblad, at 5 different festivals in Europe.